 Godkillers; Machivarius Point and other tales by Liam Sharp

-Suprisingly great book with many characteristics of old S&S (more focus on personal goals, character building, less worldbuilding, not a hint of Tolkien etc.).
+Suprisingly great book with many characteristics of old S&S (more focus on personal goals, character building, less worldbuilding, eschews Tolkien in favour of traditional Faery-tale vibe.).
 Geralt the Witcher has all the trappings of a taciturn super-warrior mary sue but turns out suprisingly likeable and nuanced, with a dry sort of sarcastic humor, a good foil for his more jovial companion.
 Farcical if suprisingly intelligent twists on well known faery tales combined with pulse-pounding sword-fighting action.
 And finally, some fucking levity in a contemporary fantasy novel.

 (hushed whisper) Terry Goodkinds Sword of Truth Series

 Habitual Disclaimer aside, Goodkind commits many sins in writing his opus, among them the fact that you can clearly see he is making it up as he goes along.
 However, Goodkind’s take on magic, magical creatures and plethora of nuanced and interesting antagonists have left a firm impression on my subconscious.
+And finally, a fantasy novel where the commies are the fucking badguys.
 Ayn Rand wins this round.

-Drood and The Terror are nominally horror by Dan Simmons but they Rock so here they are.
+Drood and The Terror by Dan Simmons are nominally horror but they Rock and have quasi-fantastic elements so here they are.